ergonode/vuems/README.md

     };
     </script>
     ```
-  - `extendTabs`: You can extend routing in any module.
+  - `extendRoutesChildren`: You can extend routing in any module.
     - Type: `Array`
     - Required: `false`